adityaramesh15/PacketClassification/packet-analysis/README.md

 - **GeoLite2**: Used for retrieving geographical location data of IP addresses.
 - **Redis**: In-memory data structure store, used for caching IP address location data for fast retrieval.
 - **scikit-learn**: Machine learning library for implementing the Isolation Forest model.

+## Interpretation
+The model's predict can be used to return a decision score, which indicates how isolated a data point is.
+The output of this function generally ranges from -1 to 1:

+- Positive values (close to 1): These indicate that the data point is less likely to be an anomaly.
+The closer the score is to 1, the more "normal" the data point is considered, as it is well-integrated with other data points in the training set.
+- Negative values (close to -1): These indicate that the data point is more likely to be an anomaly.
+The closer the score is to -1, the more "anomalous" the data point is considered, as it is isolated from other data points in the training set.